New Democrats (United States): Ideology

-According to Dylan Loewe, New Democrats tend to identify as fiscally conservative to fiscally moderate and socially liberal.
+According to Dylan Loewe, New Democrats tend to identify as fiscally moderate-to-conservative and socially liberal.
 Columnist Michael Lind argued that neoliberalism for New Democrats was the "highest stage" of left liberalism.
 The counterculture youth of the 1960s became more fiscally conservative in the 1970s and 1980s but retained their cultural liberalism.
-Many leading New Democrats, including Bill Clinton, started out in the George McGovern wing of the Democratic Party and gradually moved toward the right on economic and military policy.
+Many leading New Democrats, including Bill Clinton, and Gary Hart, started out in the George McGovern wing of the Democratic Party and gradually moved toward the right on economic and military policy.
 According to historian Walter Scheidel, both major political parties shifted towards promoting free-market capitalism in the 1970s, with Republicans moving further to the political right than Democrats to the political left.
 He noted that Democrats played a significant role in the financial deregulation of the 1990s.
-Anthropologist Jason Hickel and historian Gary Gerstle contended that the neoliberal policies of the Reagan era were carried forward by the Clinton administration, forming a new economic consensus which crossed party lines.
+Gerstle and anthropologist Jason Hickel contended that the neoliberal policies of the Reagan era were carried forward by the Clinton Administration, forming a new economic consensus which crossed party lines.
 According to Gerstle, "across his two terms, Clinton may have done more to free markets from regulation than even Reagan himself had done."

+Historian Michael Kazin argues that New Democrat fiscal and monetary ideas marked a divergence from U.S. fiscal variants of Keynesian public spending.
+Keynesian economics aimed to stimulate individual and group consumption of goods and services in a given economic sector, until monetary circulation crossed a predetermined sector threshold for contraction in economic liberalism.
+This U.S. iteration of Keynesianism, coupled with budget deficits, began during the latter half of the Second New Deal and became a hallmark of early Cold War liberalism.
+In contrast, Clinton's "the era of big government is over" marked a more global shift to a new neoclassical synthesis, culminating in the post-war displacement of Keynesianism with creative destruction and various approaches to the service-commodity goods continuum in a post-industrial economy.